Near-Optimal and Robust Mechanism Design for Covering Problems with Correlated Players: LP-relaxations for the payment-minimization problem

-The rounding procedure is efficient if $\sum_{\w\in\Om'}c_i(\w)x_{c,\w}$ can be calculated efficiently.
+The above procedure is efficient if $\sum_{\w\in\Om'}c_i(\w)x_{c,\w}$ can be calculated efficiently.
 This is clearly true if $|\Om'|$ is polynomially bounded, but it could hold under weaker conditions as well. \end{proof}

-\begin{corollary} Given an optimal algorithm for the \cm problem, we can obtain an optimal robust-(BIC-in-expectation, IR) mechanism for the \paym problem in multidimensional settings with additive types. \end{corollary}
+\begin{corollary} Given an optimal algorithm for the \cm problem, we can efficiently obtain an optimal support-based-(IC-in-expectation, IR) mechanism for the \paym problem in multidimensional settings with additive types. \end{corollary}

-The \cm problem is however often \nphard (e.g., for vertex cover), and we would like to be able to exploit approximation algorithms for the \cm problem to obtain near-optimal mechanisms.
-The usual approach is to use an approximation algorithm to ``approximately'' separate over constraints \eqref{e5}.
-However, this does not work here since the \cm problem that one needs to solve in the separation problem involves negative costs, which renders the usual notion of approximation meaningless.
+\paragraph{Using approximation algorithms.} The \cm problem is however often \nphard (e.g., for vertex cover), and we would like to be able to exploit approximation algorithms for the \cm problem to obtain near-optimal mechanisms.
+The usual approach is to use an approximation algorithm to ``approximately'' separate over constraints \eqref{e5}. \footnote{For revenue-maximization problems in packing domains, this simple approach {\em does} indeed work in single-dimensional settings and settings with additive types.
+This is because the dual separation problem is now an SWM problem, and it is easy to use a $\rho$-approximation algorithm for the SWM problem for nonnegative inputs to obtain a $\rho$-approximate solution with {\em arbitrary}, positive or negative, inputs.
+This yields a simple extension of some of the results in~\cite{DobzinskiFK11}; see Appendix~\ref{append-packextn}.} However, this does not work here since the \cm problem that one needs to solve in the separation problem involves negative costs, which renders the usual notion of approximation meaningless.
 Instead, if the \cm problem admits a certain type of LP-relaxation \eqref{cmlp}, then we argue that one can solve a relaxation of \eqref{primal} where the allocation-set is the set of extreme points of \eqref{cmlp} (Theorem~\ref{optnewlp}).
 For single-dimensional problems (Section~\ref{single}), we leverage this to obtain strong and far-reaching results.
-We show that a $\rho$-approximation algorithm relative to \eqref{cmlp} can be used to ``round'' the optimal solution to this relaxation to a robust-(BIC-in-expectation, IR)-mechanism losing a $\rho$-factor in the disutility (Theorem~\ref{bicredn2}).
+We show that a $\rho$-approximation algorithm relative to \eqref{cmlp} can be used to ``round'' the optimal solution to this relaxation to a support-based-(IC-in-expectation, IR)-mechanism losing a $\rho$-factor in the disutility (Theorem~\ref{bicredn2}).
 Thus, we obtain near-optimal mechanisms for a variety of single-dimensional problems.

 Suppose that the \cm problem admits an LP-relaxation of the following form, where $c=\{c_{i,v}\}_{i\in[n],v\in\T_i}$ is the input type-profile.

 Intuitively $x$ encodes the allocation chosen, and $d^Tz$ encodes $\pub(.)$.
 For $x\geq 0$, define $z(x):=\arg\min\{d^Tz: (x,z)\text{ is feasible to \eqref{cmlp}}\}$; if there is no $z$ such that $(x,z)$ is feasible to \eqref{cmlp}, set $z(x):=\bot$.
 Define $\Om_\lp:=\{x: z(x)\neq\bot,\ \ 0\leq x_{i,v}\leq 1\ \forall i, v\in\T_i\}$.
 We require that: (a) a $\{0,1\}$-vector $x$ is in $\Om_\lp$ iff it is the characteristic vector of an allocation $\w\in\Om$, and in this case, we have $d^Tz(x)=\pub(\w)$; (b) $A\geq 0$; (c) for any input $c\geq 0$ to the covering problem, \eqref{cmlp} is not unbounded, and if it has an optimal solution, it has one where $x\in\Om_\lp$; (d) for any $c$, we can efficiently find an optimal solution to \eqref{cmlp} or detect that it is unbounded or infeasible.